NervousGroove/Lightrent/README.md

 ## 🏷 License

-Lightrent is under restrictive license CC-NC-ND 4.0.
+The source code of Lightrent is under restrictive license CC-NC-ND 4.0.
 Before using Lightrent, please read the license.
+Remember that the license is only applicable to the source code, however feel free to use Lightrent in your projects.

 ## 📋 Documentation